humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-10-13-fireunit-now-with-grouping.md

     fireunit.ok(false, "This test failed.", 1, "1");

 This will cause the Compare tab to be displayed and will show that the number 1 is not equal to the string &#8220;1&#8243;.
-The main difference between this and `fireunit.compare()` is that the comparison has no bearing on the result of the test; it&#8217;s purely informational.
+The main difference between this and `fireunit.compare()` is that the comparison has no bearing on the result of the test; it's purely informational.
 To make things a little bit easier, I also added the type of each result (via the `typeof` operator).

 <p style="text-align: center;">
   <img class="alignnone" title="FireUnit" src="http://i764.photobucket.com/albums/xx289/nzakas/blog/fireunit2.png" alt="" width="595" height="316" />